 Compliance with the law and best practice

 Florence Nightingale Hospice Charity has considered carefully how it needs to embrace the changes required by the General Data Protection Regulation (GDPR) which came into force in May 2018.
 We have referred to the guidance produced by the Information Commissioner’s Office.
 We are registered with members of the Fundraising Regulator scheme and comply with its the Fundraising Code of Conduct.
-We are also registered with the Fundraising Preference Service and members of the Institute of Fundraising.
+We are also registered with the Fundraising Preference Service.

 After considering the advice available, we have concluded that we can write using post to supporters who have been in touch with us as long ago as 5 years relying on the legitimate interest legal basis.
 We believe that our supporters will expect to hear from us in this way and that they have an interest in supporting our Charity to help the Florence Nightingale Hospice.
 If you have given us your telephone number we may use that to contact you.
 We will only contact you by email if you have given us permission to do so.